Install

 Tests must detect silent failures, not just happy paths.
 For every code path that catches, logs, or short-circuits on error, add an assertion that proves the failure was observable.
 Hunt targets during test writing:

-Tests-first answer "what should this do?"
-Tests-after answer "what does this do?"
-The distinction matters: tests written after implementation are biased toward verifying what you built, not what's required.
+Tests-first answer "what should this do?"; tests-after answer "what does this do?" -- tests written after implementation are biased toward verifying what was built, not what's required.
+For bug fixes, the failing test first proves the bug exists and the fix works; for new features, the order matters less than the quality.

-The goal: by the time the feature is done, tests exist and pass.
-Whether you wrote the test 5 minutes before or 5 minutes after the code matters less than whether the test exists and is good.
+Write tests alongside the implementation, not after.
+By the time the feature is done, tests exist and pass -- whether a test was written 5 minutes before or 5 minutes after the code matters less than whether it exists and is good.

-Minimum viability during green phase: When making a test pass, write the simplest code that satisfies it.
-Not the abstraction you think is "right," not the feature you imagine you'll need next.
-The simplest thing.
+Minimum viability during green phase: When making a test pass, write the simplest code that satisfies it -- not the abstraction that seems "right," not the feature that might be needed next.
 Refactor only after the test is green.

 Symptom: Test passes but production breaks.
 Tests assert that mocks were called correctly, not that the actual system works.